dbrgn/candidateparser/README.md

 Crate docs: https://docs.rs/candidateparser/

-Note: Due to build system issues, Rust 1.21+ is required (currently in Beta).
+Note: Due to build system issues, Rust 1.21+ is required.

-## FFI (C)
+## FFI (C/C++17)

-This library includes C bindings, so you can use it from any language that supports the C calling convention.
-An example program can be found in `candidateparser-ffi/example.c`.
+This library includes C and C++17 bindings, so you can use it from any language that supports the C calling convention.
+Example programs in C and C++17 can be found in the `candidateparser-ffi/examples/` directory.

 ## JNI bindings (Java / Android)